tomsauv/Enrich-Deplete-fastq/README.md

 Sometimes, we need to deplete/enrich next generation sequencing data sets for a particular genomic compartment Below are some command lines using BWA-mem + Samtools to do so for paired end Illumina data sets

-Note that analyses were run on a linux platform with 40 cores and BWA-mem v0.7.15-r1140 and Samtools v1.6 in the path.
+Note that analyses were run on a linux platform with 40 cores and BWA-mem v0.7.15-r1140 and Samtools v1.6 in the path

 Raw zipped data (as .fastq.gz) are in the current directory.
-Files will be output in the current directory We want to enrich/deplete based on scaffolds/sequences found in the "query.fasta" file that is also placed in the current directory
+Files will be output in the current directory

+We want to enrich/deplete based on scaffolds/sequences found in the "query.fasta" file that is also placed in the current directory

 **1) Index the sequence file**